 3) Have a working knowledge of right and left hand technique

 4) Have a repertoire of songs/tunes that they can play from memory

 It will also be helpful if students have some skill in reading standard notation or tablature.
-I will give handouts of material from Bill Monroe, country blues artists, and some fiddle music from the southeastern states of the US.
+I will give handouts of material from Bill Monroe, country blues artists and fiddle music from the repertoire of the Mississippi duo Narmour & Smith.